 As children, we remember our mothers and grandmothers completely emptying out the refrigerator and freezer to let them “defrost.”
 Being forced to empty the contents of them twice a year was a great way to keep track of one’s inventory, and also gave one a chance to thoroughly clean the units.
 But since the advent of “Frost Free” refrigerators and freezers, there are no more mandatory deadlines for giving your refrigerator and freezer the once-over.

 Martha Stewart recommends deep cleaning your refrigerator and freezer four times a year.
-We’re not that ambitious, but we never let a spill set unattended, try to give the shelves and drawers a good wipe-down at least three times a year, and schedule one big deep cleaning for our two freezers and refrigerator during the week between Christmas & New Years.
-What better way to start the New Year than with a clean refrigerator and no food past its due date?
-Plus, during the winter months, you can store your food outside during the cleaning to avoid any thawing or spoilage.
+We’re not that ambitious, but we never let a spill set unattended, try to give the shelves and drawers a good wipe-down at least three times a year, and schedule one big deep cleaning for our two freezers and refrigerator sometime between New Years and Easter.
+(Since it’s cold outside during this period, we can place foodstuffs outside during cleaning so we don’t have to worry about spoilage.)